zackthomas1/ToyEngine/docs/phases.md

 ### Parallel Development
 - Documentation and testing run parallel to all phases
-- Community building and feedback collection are ongoing
 - Performance optimization continues throughout development

 ### Risk Management
-- **Technical Risks**: Prototype complex features early
+- **Technical Risks**: Prototype complex features early.
+I am learning all the required techinques as I build the systems.
 - **Schedule Risks**: Flexible phase boundaries and scope adjustment
-- **Resource Risks**: Community contribution and volunteer management
+- **Resource Risks**: Currently, there is a solo developer with limited graphics programming experience
-- **Quality Risks**: Continuous integration and automated testing
+- **Quality Risks**: Continuous integration and automated testing.
+The main purpose of this project is educational.
+It will not have the quality and performance of a professional engine

 ---